inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 * Quora (Why not?)
 * Etc. (Use your imagination)

+{{% protip %}}

+I recommend using [Similar Web's free Chrome extension](https://chrome.google.com/webstore/detail/similarweb-traffic-rank-w/hoklmmgfnpapgjgcpechhaamimifchmp?hl=en) for broader evaluation and [ahrefs ](https://ahrefs.com/) for organic reach.
+These tools will help you gage the quality of a Quora thread, a blogger or even a subreddit's reach.

+{{% /protip %}}

 **Let’s face it,**

 Influencers are simply people who receive attention from other people.
 What we’re buying from them is the attention.
 Treat them as humans (of course), but remember that you are purchasing media.

-**What is the cost of your product and how much does it cost to ship?**
+#### **What is the cost of your product and how much does it cost to ship?**

 Always add the cost of your product and your shipping to your cost per influencer.
 This is common sense.